How to Create a Budget for College (Template Included)

 All of the expenses listed above are essential variable expenses.
 Non-essential variable expenses are purchases that are fun to make, but you don’t necessarily need to.
 These expenses are often where the most money is wasted in a budget.
 Entertainment is a common form of a non-essential variable expense.

-Although concerts, movie theatres, and vacations are fun, the tickets for each of these events vary and are not considered a need.
+Although concerts, movie theaters, and vacations are fun, the tickets for each of these events vary and are not considered a need.
 Games, eating out, and gifts are other non-essential variable expenses.
 It is important to find the right balance for you when deciding to spend money on non-essential items or to save that money for an item in the future.

 Creating Your Budget